lyehe/spadtools/README.md

-# SPAD512 data loader and preprocessor
+# SPADTools: SPAD512 Data Loader and Preprocessor

-SPADTools is a simple data loader and preprocessor for the SPAD data from the SPAD512S Photon-Counting SPAD Camera.
-It can load the entire SPAD data folder with optimized loading and unpacking speed (10x faster than the vendor python loader).
-It support lazy loading, indexing and slicing of the data.
-It also support dummy data generation and statistical off-board hotpixel correction.
+SPADTools is a high-performance data loader and preprocessor for the SPAD512S Photon-Counting SPAD (Single-Photon Avalanche Diode) Camera.
+It provides efficient handling of SPAD data with optimized loading and unpacking speeds, offering up to 10x faster performance compared to the vendor's Python loader.

+## Features

+- Fast loading and unpacking of SPAD data
+- Lazy loading support
+- Data indexing and slicing
+- Dummy data generation for testing
+- Statistical off-board hotpixel correction
+- Easy-to-use API for data manipulation and visualization

+## Requirements

+- Python 3.10 or higher
+- NumPy
+- OpenCV
+- Pillow
+- Zarr
+- Tifffile

 ## Installation